iotaledger/bee-rfcs/text/0013-trits-t5b1/0013-trits-t5b1.md

 # Drawbacks

 In the current state of the IOTA ecosystem, specifically the network, this encoding is absolutely necessary.

-There are no intrinsic drawbacks with this encoding, a user should just be careful when choosing it for his own application because it can't be used or is not recommended for every situation.
+The main drawback of this encoding is that usual sizes doesn't end up on integer boundaries, making it a bit more complex to extract slices of trits.
+For example, a slice of `243` trits needs `48.6` bytes, meaning that `0.6` bytes are the end of the slice and the remaining `0.4` bytes are the beginning of another slice.

 # Rationale and alternatives